platonic-io/detsys-testkit/doc/advanced-testing-mini-course/README.md

     -   Stateless (or pure) property-based testing tries to *approximate* proof by induction in math.
 For example the following is the proposition that addition is associative for integers, *forall i j k. (i + j) + k == i + (j + k)*.
 It looks almost exactly like the property you'd write in a property-based test, but of course this test passing isn't a proof of the proposition, still a step in the right direction if we want to be serious about program correctness.

     -   XXX: Stateful property-based testing using state machines, like we seen in this lecture, tries to approximate proof by structural induction on the sequence of inputs.
-Or inductive invarint method?!
+Or inductive invariant method?!

     -   Executable (as the REPL exercise shows, but also more on this later)